Wednesday, March 2, 2022

 "ENSAMBLE STUDIO: RE-"

-Join us for the Bethune Lecture with Débora Mesa, principal of Ensamble Studio.
+Débora Mesa is principal of Ensamble Studio.
 According to Mesa, "architecture, in the wake of climate change, cannot be one that consumes resources irresponsibly, neither can it be indifferent to the ecological footprint it generates."
 In "ENSAMBLE STUDIO: RE-", Mesa presents architectures that engage pre-existing conditions in productive ways, recognizing the value of what is built and creating new architectures that re-use, re-cycle, re-imagine, and re-vive their context giving it new meaning and life.

 AIA continuing education credits approved (1 LU)